Customizing Large Language Models for Business Context: Framework and Experiments: Proposed Framework and Methodologies

 \section{Proposed Framework and Methodologies}

 In this section, we introduce our proposed framework along with its methodologies, specifically applying them to the context of medical consultation.
 Our framework is structured into two main steps.
-The first step involves decomposing the overarching goal of adapting to a specific business context into three primary objectives.
+The first step involves decomposing the overarching business value into three primary objectives.
 These objectives are crucial for ensuring that the framework is tailored to the unique needs and challenges of the given context.
 The second step focuses on the methodologies employed to achieve these objectives.
 Here, we combine domain-specific theories with Supervised Fine Tuning techniques in large language models.

 In the specific case of medical consultation, our aim is to tailor LLMs to function similarly to professional doctors.
-This customized LLMs, referred to as ``GPT-doctor,'' is designed to assist general-purpose medical consultation through human-like conversational interactions.
-The overall flow of the proposed framework is shown in Figure~\ref{fig:framwork}.
+This customized LLMs, referred to as ``LLM-doctor,'' is designed to assist general-purpose medical consultation through human-like conversational interactions.